 Like their Persian counterparts, Moroccan Rugs have a longstanding history, dating back several centuries.
 These rugs are known for their abstract designs and interesting patterns.
 Often made with geometric shapes, floral patterns and diamonds, each image is meant to represent the tribe that created that particular rug.

-Needlepoint & Aubosson Rugs
+Needlepoint & Aubusson Rugs

-Dating back to the 16th and 17th century in Europe, these rugs have been around for quite some time.
+Dating back to the 16th and 17th century in Europe, Aubusson rugs have been around for quite some time.
 Both rugs stand the test of time, and are made with precision and great care.

-These floor coverings first came on the scene in the 1920s and have been made the same way for years.
+Karastan Rugs floor coverings first came on the scene in the 1920s and have been made the same way for years.
 Woven upon looms with worsted wool, they are durable and strong, while luxurious at the same time.